Add Web Sites to Safari Favorites Page in iOS

 If you find yourself visiting certain websites often (you know, like this awesome one right here) then you can easily add a bookmark to that Favorites page, making for super quick access anytime you open Safari.
 You can also easily edit what’s on that favorites page, customizing it to include only the links you want to see and access.
 Making these simple customizations turns the Favorites page into a sort of web-specific home screen, and it’s easy to do.

-Add a Web Site to Safari Favorites Page
+Add a Web Site to Safari Favorites Page in iOS for iPhone, iPad, iPod touch

 - From Safari, navigate to the web site you want to add to the Favorites index page